cchanxzy/react-currency-input-field/docs/CONTRIBUTING.md

 ## Start

-To start the examples page locally, run `yarn start`.
+To start the examples page locally, run `pnpm start`.

 This will open the page in `http://localhost:1234/`.